Street Art Program for Youth

-Professional artist, Dan Bergeron will lead participants in the first site mural in 2016, which will be located along the 61 Avenue S.W. corridor between Chinook Centre and Chinook CTrain station.
+Artist, Dan Bergeron led participants in the first site mural in 2016, located along the 61 Avenue S.W. corridor between Chinook Centre and Chinook CTrain station.

 Thomson Family Park

-Professional artist Sergey Ryutin lead youth for the second project in 2016, a mural located in Thomson Family Park.
+Artist Sergey Ryutin led youth for the second project in 2016, a mural located in Thomson Family Park.